 East Coast Mental Wellness offers individual therapy for clients of all ages.
 Our therapists are specialized in a wide range of therapeutic techniques.
 We believe that one type of therapy isn’t always the best type for every client.
-As a client at East Coast Mentl Wellness, you get to choose the therapist you think will best meet your needs.
+As a client at East Coast Mental Wellness, you get to choose the therapist you think will best meet your needs.
 We even offer a free 15-minute consultation call to new referrals.
-We offer this so that you can get a sense of their personality and the techniques the therapist uses before deciding if you want to schedule a initial session with them.
-Some of the techniques our therapists specialize in are:
+We offer this so you can get a sense of your therapist’s personality and the techniques they use before deciding if you want to schedule an initial session with them.

 Narrative therapy is a form of counseling that views people as separate from their problems.
 This allows clients to get some distance from the issue to see how it might actually be helping them, or protecting them, more than it is hurting them.
 With this new perspective, individuals feel more empowered to make changes in their thought patterns and behavior and “rewrite” their life story for a future that reflects who they are, what they are capable of, and what their purpose is, separate from their problems.

 Motivational interviewing is a counseling method that helps people resolve ambivalent feelings and insecurities to find the internal motivation they need to change their behavior.
 It is a practical, empathetic, and short-term process that takes into consideration how difficult it is to make life changes.

 Depression is a common, but serious mood disorder that can affect the way a person feels, thinks, and handles daily life.
 Risk factors of depression include personal or family history of depression, major life changes, trauma, or stress, as well as certain physical illnesses and medications.
 Depression can be treated with psychotherapy, also known as “talk therapy” and medication.
 Depression can look different in everyone, so it is important to talk to a professional to receive a proper diagnosis and treatment.